randy3k/LaTeXYZ/README.md

 LaTeXSq
 =================

-LaTeXSq is a multi-platfrom LaTeX plugin for Sublime Text 3.
+LaTeXSq is a multi-platform LaTeX plugin for Sublime Text 3.
 It works on OSX, Windows and Linux (Ubuntu).
-LaTeXSq aims to be lightweight, extendable but self contained.
-If you are looking for a full feature plugin, they are what you would like to look at
+LaTeXSq aims to be lightweight, extensible but self contained.
+If you are looking for a full feature plugin, visit

 * [LaTeXing](http://latexing.com)
 * [LaTeXTools](https://github.com/SublimeText/LaTeXTools)

 These two plugins are great.
-A lot of ideas actually are inspired by these two plugins.
+A lot of ideas are actually inspired by these two plugins.
 Unfortunately, LaTeXing is not open source and the development of LaTeXTools has been slowed down lately.

 ### Features